apmckinlay/insidesuneido/index.md

 **jSuneido**

 Uses Java byte code.

 **cSuneido**

 Uses every possible byte value.
-This makes the code compact but it means more complicated interpreter dispatch.
+This makes the code compact but it complicates the interpreter.

 **gSuneido**

-Does not pack any options or arguments into the op codes.
-This simplified the interpreter.
+Does not pack any options or arguments into the op codes or use variable length ints for arguments.
+This simplifies the interpreter.
 It also means there are lots of byte codes available, allowing specialized op codes for things like for-in.

 ## Interpreter